obsidiandynamics/flywheel/backplane-kafka/README.md

 Messages are keyed by the Flywheel topic name, which provides an even sharding across all available partitions, while preserving message order within any given topic.

 Depending on your Kafka set-up, the backplane may auto-create the Kafka topic with a single partition upon first use.
 This is _not_ the recommended approach; we suggest that you explicitly create the topic in Kafka prior to connecting the backplane, and have it partitioned accordingly.

+# Direct Publishing
+Normally a backplane is used to disseminate messages among edge nodes in a Flywheel cluster, and is not intended for use outside of the cluster.
+But because the underlying transport is plain Kafka, you can publish _directly_ to the Kafka topic and have your message delivered to all subscribers regardless of which edge node they've connected to.
+Needless to say, this only works if your producer is an internal entity, setting behind the corporate firewall with line-of-sight access to the Kafka brokers.

+To publish direct to the backplane, simply craft a Scramjet message as per one of the examples below and publish it to the appropriate Flywheel topic (the default is `platform.flywheel`).
+You should set a sensible value for the `publisher` field, which should be the name of the service that emitted the message.